The 16 Very Best Things to Do in Ironbridge Gorge

 Undoubtedly, this had to be first up on our list of things to do in Ironbridge Gorge.
 Can you believe the world’s first iron bridge was built and installed right here in the Ironbridge Gorge?
 Remarkable!

 The Iron Bridge was built across the River Severn in 1779 and was the work of ironmaster Abraham Darby III.
 Three hundred eighty-four tonnes of iron were used to create this truly pioneering structure.
-The Iron Bridge marked a turning point in design and engineering that led to cast iron being widely used in constructing bridges, aqueducts and buildings.
-And that’s one of the reasons Ironbridge Gorge regards itself as the birthplace of the industrial revolution.
-Another is that Ironbridge Gorge is rich in minerals that were easily mined and were able to be transported due to the river running straight through the gorge.
+The Iron Bridge marked a turning point in design and engineering, spurring the widespread use of cast iron in bridges, aqueducts, and buildings.
+And that’s one of the reasons Ironbridge Gorge is regarded as the birthplace of the Industrial Revolution.
+Another is that Ironbridge Gorge is rich in easily mined minerals, which could be transported by the river running straight through the gorge.

-The Iron Bridge & Tollhouse forms part of the Ironbridge Gorge Museums, but you can get in the Tollhouse for free without a museum pass.
+The Iron Bridge & Tollhouse forms part of the Ironbridge Gorge Museums, but you can get into the Tollhouse for free without a museum pass.

-Once upon a time, the bridge would charge for everything and everyone that crossed it, but these days you don’t have to pay a penny, which is lucky because you won’t figure out how much you owe according to the toll information from 1776 which is in pounds, shillings and pence!
-Until 1950 everyone, including the Queen, had to pay a toll to cross Iron Bridge.
+Once upon a time, the bridge charged everyone and everything that crossed it, but these days you don’t have to pay a penny, which is lucky, because you won’t figure out how much you owe from the toll information from 1776, which is in pounds, shillings, and pence!
+Until 1950, everyone, including the Queen, had to pay a toll to cross Iron Bridge.

-Iron Bridge is owned and maintained by English Heritage these days, which is a good job because it was under threat in the 1960s when there was talk of selling it for scrap!
+Iron Bridge is now owned and maintained by English Heritage, which is a good thing, as it was under threat in the 1960s when there was talk of selling it for scrap!

 Address: Ironbridge, Telford, Shropshire, TF8 7JP